 Submitting to our channel is free!
 When submitting, please select "Yes, this is a channel article" - if you do not select this as your option, you will not be posting to our channel and are subject to purchasing Cureus editing services.
 Be sure to select "Med-Peds Academic Channel" under "Academic Departments".

 Please note that while Cureus only requires a reviewer minimum of 2 in order to move the submission forward for publication, MPAC strongly encourages a minimum of 4 reviews.

 When preparing your article, ensure you adhere to the following guidelines regarding the term "med-peds":

-- If "med-peds" is used as a proper noun, capitalize.
-If "med-peds" is used as an adjective or common noun, you do not capitalize either the M or the P
+- If "med-peds" is used as a proper noun, capitalize it.
+If "med-peds" is used as an adjective or common noun, you do not capitalize either the M or the P.

 - A proper noun refers to an individual or specific program (e.g., the UCLA Med-Peds Program)